 What doesn’t happen during a Writing Center consultation?

 - They will not discuss (or make predictions about) grades.
-Where appropriate, they will encourage students to re-read the assignment prompt to ensure they are meeting all stated expectations.
+Where appropriate, they will encourage students to re-read the assignment prompt to ensure they are meeting all listed expectations.

 I am concerned about a student’s writing or language skills.
 What should I do?

 We’re here to help you support students with writing and language needs.
 You’re welcome to refer students to our consultations and workshops.
-We welcome, too, conversations with you about your students’ writing, whether concerning a whole class or a particular student.
+We also welcome conversations with you about your students’ writing, whether concerning a whole class or a particular student.
 Contact us and we’ll collaborate to develop the support your student needs.

 Can someone come to my classroom to do a workshop on a specific writing topic?